 One of the black bears had left an almost perfect, paint-imprinted butt mark on my mattress.
-After ripping off part of the plywood cabin wall, the two bears had apparently sniffed out the single box left on the shelf beside the door.
-The box contained, among other things, a can of spray paint my father had meant to put away in the locked aluminum shed last fall.
+After ripping off part of the plywood cabin wall, the two bears had sniffed out the single box left on the shelf beside the door.
+The box contained, among other things, a can of spray paint my father had meant to put away in the locked aluminium shed last fall.
 As my parents, brother, and I surveyed the damage my mother said she guessed one bear had bitten into the spray can and promptly covered the butt of the other animal with black paint.
 The sprayed animal must have backed up and leaned against my lower bunk bed, leaving a unique piece of backside art.

-That annual spring-and-fall family migration planted in me a love of reading and writing and also a need to move on a regular basis.
+That annual spring-and-fall family migration planted in me a love of reading and also a need to move on a regular basis.

 According to Ernest Hemingway, gypsies believe the bear is our spirit brother because “he has the same body beneath his hide, because he drinks beer, because he enjoys music, and because he likes to dance.”
 You and I are part of a small group of people who know they also like to paint.

 I can be contacted via Joy Thierry Llewellyn.